azizcodes/azizcodes.github.io/_posts/2018-01-10-orgmodeopenext.md

 categories: linux jekyll update
 ---

-# A Useful Function in the Age of Distraction

 Usually at work, I would like to be able to access PDFs and Word documents through clickable links in my Org Mode text files.

 By default, Emacs opens PDFs and Word files within itself as text files, we want to change that behavior to use whatever the system uses as default program for these file types.
 The variable `org-file-apps` controls which program emacs uses to open files.